samanthaming/not-fancy-canvas-drawing/README.md

 ## 2. Add Event Handler to our Canvas

-Before we create the actual drawing capability, we need to figure what event listeners should we trigger the draw.
-We need to access the mouse events.
+Before we create the actual drawing capability, we need to figure out which event listeners should trigger the draw.
+To do so, we need to access the mouse events.
 We want the drawing to begin when the user press down on the mouse and continue drawing as they move the mouse around.
 And the drawing should stop, once the mouse is unpressed.
 So here are the 3 events we need to handle.

 - `mousedown` event is fired when mouse is pressed on an element.
 - `mousemove` event is fired when mouse is moved while over an element.